jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 }
 ```

-This block contains the code needed to swithc the manual operating install process into an automated process, but providing the key sequences to type through Packer and the URL to an answer file.
-Packer hosts its own embeded webserver for this purpose that runs for just the duration of the `packer build` command.
+This block contains the code needed to switch the manual operating install process into an automated process, but providing the key sequences to type through Packer and the URL to an answer file.
+Packer hosts its own embedded webserver for this purpose that runs for just the duration of the `packer build` command.

 ```json
 {